What’s the Way to Wellville?

 What are the five metrics?

-HICCup has proposed five overarching measures to determine success in the Wellville communities.
+Wellville has proposed five overarching measures to determine success in the five Wellville communities.
 The measures cover traditional “health care,” along with a broader view of health itself – and the reciprocal relationship between health and the community.
 While our preliminary set of measures is below, we continue to evaluate them with an eye to ensuring that they measure what is actually occurring as a result of working taking place in the Wellville 5.

 Below are the five proposed measurement areas and examples of each:

 - Health impact – e.g., self-reported health/sense of wellbeing, or more traditional/condition- specific measures like transitions to diabetes, mental or dental health

 - Financial impact – e.g., health care costs, payer trends, broader measures of health value